robertduplock/startrekbook.club/content/en/book-list/_index.md

 ---
 title: The Book List
+description: >-
-description: This is the master list of all the Trek books I intend to read and review, in loosely chronological order.
+  This is the master list of all the Trek books I intend to read and review, in loosely chronological order.
+published: true
 ---
 This is the master list of all the Trek books I intend to read and review, in loosely chronological order.